phriendx/pXLabs.PoorAdminsSoftwareMeteringPackage/README.md

 ## 🧐 What Is This?

 **pXLabs.PoorAdminsSoftwareMeteringPackage** is a homemade PowerShell-based software metering solution built for Intune-managed environments that lost traditional metering when moving away from ConfigMgr.
-It's lightweight, runs silently in the background, and logs application usage to a CSV.
+It's lightweight, runs silently in the background, and logs application usage to a simple CSV.

-Then—because we’re resourceful—we sync the results to **OneDrive**, **SharePoint**, or any other location your budget will tolerate.
+Then, because we’re resourceful, we sync the results to **OneDrive**, **SharePoint**, or any other location your budget will tolerate.

-This is for all the **"accidentally broke metering when we moved to Intune"** admins out there.
+This is for all the admins out there that are **"missing our software metering data because we moved to Intune"**.
 You’re not alone.

 ---